rachit-ranjan16/dat_struct_py/README.md

   - Swap Pairs - Works only for Even length linked list

 ### Operations Supported for Stacks
-  - Push
-  - Pop
-  - Peek
-  - Create Stack by pushing input sequence
+  - Create a stack by pushing elements one by one or through an input sequence
+  - Check whether the stack is empty
+  - Check whether the stack is full
+  - Push an element
+  - Pop an element
+  - Peek the top element
+  - Check balanced symbols